Shukla Research Lab

 In 2020, Dr. Shukla published breakthrough research on extracellular vesicle and particle proteins that can serve as reliable biomarkers for cancer detection and determining cancer type.

-Shukla earned her degrees in biochemistry from Banares Hindu University in India and held a post-doctoral research position at the University of Michigan.
+Shukla earned her degrees in biochemistry from Banaras Hindu University in India and held a post-doctoral research position at the University of Michigan.
 She was a visiting scientist at the University of Vermont before becoming a research assistant professor in the university’s pathology department.

-Shukla has earned numerous awards and honors including awards from the Vermont Cancer Center and invitations to peer-review mesothelioma research.
+Shukla has earned numerous awards and honors, including awards from the Vermont Cancer Center and invitations to peer-review mesothelioma research.

 Since 2002, Shukla has published dozens of studies on asbestos and mesothelioma cancer in peer-reviewed medical journals.